-The functional currency for the Company's wholly-owned foreign subsidiaries is the U.S. dollar.
+The functional currency of the Company's wholly-owned foreign subsidiaries is the U.S. dollar.
 Accordingly, the subsidiaries remeasure monetary assets and liabilities at period-end exchange rates, while nonmonetary items are remeasured at historical rates.
 Income and expense accounts are remeasured at the average exchange rates in effect during the year.
 Remeasurement adjustments are recognized in the consolidated statements of operations as transaction gains or losses within other income (expense), net, in the period of occurrence.
-Aggregate transaction gain losses included in determining net loss were \$2,182, \$180 and \$157 for the years ended December 31, 2014, 2013 and 2012, respectively.
+Aggregate transaction losses included in determining net loss were \$1,657, \$2,182 and \$180 for the years ended December 31, 2015, 2014 and 2013, respectively.